grikomsn/style-guide/README.md

 Some of our ESLint configs require peer dependencies.
 We'll note those alongside the available configs in the [ESLint](#eslint) section.

+If you're not working with frontend related projects (React, Next.js, TailwindCSS), you can install [`@grikomsn/style-guide-core`](https://npm.im/@grikomsn/style-guide-core) which [does not include packages listed here](./scripts/trim-core.js).

 ## Prettier

 > Note: Prettier is a peer-dependency of this package, and should be installed